Copper Banking review

 How do I open a Copper account?

-- Download the Copper Banking app for teens.
+- Enter your phone number to get a link to download the Copper Banking app for teens.

 - Launch the app and click How Does It Work?